fatiko16/Cucumber-BDD-Framework/README.md

   * [Maven Surefire Plugin](#Maven-Surefire-Plugin)
   * [Maven Cucumber Reporting](#Maven-Cucumber-Reporting)

+Features
+===
+  Feature files are used to write our test cases like scenarios from real life.
+This is what makes our project Behaviour Driven.
+On top of using this file to write and read our test cases for automation, also non-technical people can understand what we are testing.
+It uses [Gherkin language](https://cucumber.io/docs/guides/overview/#what-is-gherkin) which makes plain test structured enough for cucumber to understand.
+[Link for the reference](https://cucumber.io/docs/gherkin/reference/) from official website.
+In this project, features files are located in test/resources/features.
+To see the example [click here.](src/test/resources/features/userstory1.feature)

 Folder Structure
 ===
 Our main package takes place under test package, it should have your project name.